 PBRA: Other Miscellaneous Provisions.

-Access to Records, including Requests for Information Related to Evaluation of Demonstration.
-PHAs must agree to any reasonable HUD request for data to support program evaluation, including but not limited to project financial statements, operating data, Choice-Mobility utilization, and rehabilitation work.
+Access to Records, Including Requests for Information Related to Evaluation of Demonstration.
+PHAs and the Project Owner must cooperate with any reasonable HUD request for data to support program evaluation, including but not limited to project financial statements, operating data, Choice-Mobility utilization, and rehabilitation work.

 Davis-Bacon prevailing wages and Section 3 of the Housing and Urban Development Act of 1968 (Section 3).
 This section has been moved to 1.4.A.13 and 1.4.A.14.